mstruebing/mstruebing.github.io/_posts/2016-12-01-neos-conent-elements.md

 `/Packages/Sites/MStruebing.ContentElements/Resources/Public/JavaScript/App.js`

 Anything else is not modified and I will only modify them within the content element tutorials so you can follow them and have anything in place.

+I will edit this post and add a list with every content element I have created.

+# Content elements